 In my Japan Trip 2012 vol. 1 post, I mentioned that we took Shinkansen (Japanese bullet train) from Yokohoama to visit Kobe and Osaka in western Japan.
 My best friend was getting married in Kobe so our family trip to Japan was planned so that I could attend her big day.
-Also, my maternal side grandparents and relatives live in Osaka, so we extended our trip 3 more days to spend time with them afterwards.
+Also, my maternal side grandparents and relatives live in Osaka, so we extended our trip 3 more days to spend time with them afterward.

 Our room, Breakfast Buffet, Bar (photo credit: Oriental Hotel)

-At the hotel I had the breakfast and wedding banquet course meal for lunch.
+At the hotel, I had the breakfast and wedding banquet course meal for lunch.
 I was very pleased with the quality of food they served.
 I was way too busy socializing during the wedding so I failed to take the beautiful course meal.
 The only photo from the hotel was the breakfast.
-For breakfast, guests can choose Western style or Japanese style, and to share pictures for my blog I picked Japanese style.
+For breakfast, guests can choose the Western-style or Japanese style, and to share pictures for my blog I picked Japanese style.
 All the basic Japanese breakfast dishes were served on the tray.
 Tofu, pickles, Onsen Tamago (hot spring egg), seaweed, Nimono (simmered vegetable dishes), rice, Gindara Saikyo Yaki (Miso Cod), and Miso soup (from left top to right bottom).

 No, these are not the only thing that I ate actually.
-You can also go to a buffet section to get the various side dishes including two different kinds of Chinese dumplings, stir fried vegetables, sausages, eggs, and so on.
+You can also go to a buffet section to get the various side dishes including two different kinds of Chinese dumplings, stir-fried vegetables, sausages, eggs, and so on.
 At another area, there were various kinds of bread and pastries.
 They also serve fresh fruits, yogurt, cereal, and several fresh juices at another station.

-The afternoon after we arrived in Kobe was free so we booked tickets to KidZania Koshien in advance.
+The afternoon, after we arrived in Kobe, was free so we booked tickets to KidZania Koshien in advance.
 KidZania concept was created and developed by a Mexican founder.
 It’s a child-sized replica of a city, including buildings, shops, banks, theaters, and there are vehicles moving on streets.
 There was one KidZania in Florida in the US but it is now closed.
 The first KidZania location in Japan was in Tokyo.

 When a child enters KidZania, they are free to choose from any of the 80 occupations, from an airplane pilot to photographer.
 For our children, we booked EAP (English Activities Program) since they are not very fluent in Japanese so there were fewer job choices.
-However, the benefit of the EAP program is that kids in EAP don’t have to wait in line to work at job they want.
-The jobs in the program are already pre-arranged so the teachers will leads the students from the assigned job to the next.
+However, the benefit of the EAP program is that kids in EAP don’t have to wait in line to work at the job they want.
+The jobs in the program are already pre-arranged so the teachers will lead the students from the assigned job to the next.

-For that day, our children were assigned to work as a jet pilot (ANA airways), a factory worker at Coca Cola bottling plant, a pizza maker at Pizza-La, a worker at Idemitsu gas station, and a photographer at SONY Photo Studio.
+For that day, our children were assigned to work as a jet pilot (ANA airways), a factory worker at Coca-Cola bottling plant, a pizza maker at Pizza-La, a worker at Idemitsu gas station, and a photographer at SONY Photo Studio.

 Our kids worked really hard from 4:30 to 8:00pm.
 After each job is done they get paid a salary (play money).
 For kids in the local area, they can save the play money in the bank.
 Since we don’t know when/if we’ll return to Kidzania, we told them that they can spend all the money they earned at the department store (inside the complex as well).
 I was going to help my kids pick their gift, but adults weren’t actually allowed to go inside the store.
 They were happy with small toy they could buy with the salary they had earned on their job.